ST. LOUIS — For the fourth time in five days, a child has died after being shot in St. Louis.

 Coverage of children who died in the St. Louis area in 2019

 These are the local incidents of homicide or neglect involving children, based on Post-Dispatch reporting.
-This list doesn't include children killed in car accidents, self-inflicted accidental shootings or incidents not being investigated by homicide detectives.
+This list doesn't include children killed in car accidents (unless a criminal charge was filed), self-inflicted accidental shootings or incidents not being investigated by homicide detectives.